sheryarshah/CourseRetrieval/README.md

 In order to test this program just pull the project using IntelliJ IDE and install tomcat8 as the server.

-Please use tomcat8 as the server as the program will not run on versions below tomcat8.
+Please use tomcat8 as the server as the program will not run on any versions below tomcat8.

-There is a test web page where user can enter their credentials and it will display the results on the web page.
+Once the user runs the program a test web page opens up where user can enter their credentials and it will display the results on the web page.